 Mr. Young made a motion to challenge allegation 3, Officer A used inappropriate force when deploying pepper spray from Exonerated to Sustained.
 This was seconded by Mr. Bissonnette

-Mr. Bissonnette: Yes Officer A shouldn’t pepper spray the Appellant girlfriend
+Mr. Bissonnette: Yes, Officer A shouldn’t pepper spray the Appellant girlfriend

-Ms. Donegan: Yes a reasonable person would find it sustained under the circumstances
+Ms. Donegan: Yes, a reasonable person would find it sustained under the circumstances

-Mr. Denecke: No sustained is not a proper finding
+Mr. Denecke: No, sustained is not a proper finding

 Mr. Green: Yes, a reasonable person would find it sustained